Dear readers of ADxS.org, please forgive the disruption.

 • is a selective serotonin 2B receptor antagonist3

-• An impaired balance of serotonin-dopamine neurotransmission is thought to be involved in ADHD symptoms in adults.4
+• It is assumed that a disturbed balance of serotonin-dopamine neurotransmission is involved in ADHD symptoms in adults.4

 • shows high affinity to the GABA transporter